 About:

 Native to much of North America, Baptisia australis grows naturally in open meadows, along streams, and at the forest’s edge.
-This upright perennial grows to be about 4 feet tall, has lush clover-like foliage, and tall, purple flower cones resemble lupine blooms and blossom in late spring.
+This upright perennial grows to be about 4 feet tall, has lush clover-like foliage, and tall, purple flower cones resemble lupine blooms and blossoms in late spring.
 Once blossoms are spent, they develop black pods filled with seeds, which rattle when shaken.
 These attractive black pods are prized for the unique beauty they give the plant and floral arrangements.

 Growing Zones: | 3 to 9 |